 I am no longer the bad guy.
 No more asking, reminding and demanding that they stop playing their electronics.
 It’s simple: time is up and the Fire shuts down.

-4. Age-Appropriate Video
+4. Kindle Fire Age-Appropriate Video

-5. Age-Appropriate Apps
+5. Kindle Fire Age-Appropriate Apps

 Honestly, I have a love-hate relationship with my children and electronics.
 My kids clearly get addicted to their devices.
-I want my children to develop a deep love for books like I have and to make reading a priority.
+I want my children to develop a deep love for books as I have and to make reading a priority.
 To me, the Kindle Fire is another way to encourage reading and to motivate them to read more.